antaldaniel/eurostat_regional/Rearrange-Regional-Data.md

         add_count ( geo, time )

       if ( any(corrected_dataset$n>1)) {
-        message("Duplications occured, probably because of the relabelling.")
+        message("Duplications occured, probably because of the relabeling.")
         }

       ## Hopefully that is the only reason of the duplication, which